• Home

 Overall, the activities of the Division allow for career development opportunities in clinical gastroenterology and hepatology, as well as basic and translational research in digestive diseases with the opportunity to be involved at all levels of the educational process.

-Congratulations to our fellows (aided by residents) and faculty who presented their research in San Diego.
-Listed below are the 14 presentations from our GI faculty (in bold). fellows and residents (underlined).
+Congratulations to our fellows (aided by residents) and faculty who presented their research in Washington DC.
+The link below contains the presentations from our GI faculty (in bold). fellows and residents (underlined).

-• Click here to reveal the full list of presentations...
+Click here to reveal the full list of presentations at DDW 2023 and 2024.

 Gastroenterology